Illinois Dems embrace gerrymandering in fight for US House | WTOP

 Democrats say that move — sacrificing one of their own party — proves the new maps are fair and should survive expected court challenges.

-The Illinois Senate approved the maps late Thursday, with all Republicans voting no. The House was expected to consider it later Thursday.
+The Illinois Senate approved the maps late Thursday, with all Republicans voting no, and it later passed the House.

 Democrats’ aggressive mapmaking started earlier this year, when they insisted on approving new state legislative maps — which will strengthen their hold on the state House and Senate for another decade — using population estimates rather than census bureau data, making Illinois the only state in the nation to do so.
 Legislative leaders said they faced a deadline set by the state constitution, but that deadline was only for Democrats to have total control of the process, rather than a bipartisan commission.

-Lawmakers had to redo those maps after census data showed they were unconstitional because the districts varied dramatically in population.
+Lawmakers had to redo those maps after census data showed they were unconstitutional because the districts varied dramatically in population.
 Lawsuits seeking to have the new maps thrown out are pending.

 Pritzker signed both the first set of legislative maps and the do-over maps, despite pledging during his 2018 campaign that he would veto any legislative maps drawn by politicians.
 He is expected to sign Democrats’ congressional maps as well.